 Our initial investigation revealed that the destination IP was previously unused on our network.
 Given all the news recently of data breaches, that led us to wonder if a compromise had taken place.

 On our Active Alerts page we used the Open in Dashboard button (outlined in red in the screenshot above) to link to the dashboard associated with the alert, where we were able to quickly see a profile of the traffic.

 The emerging traffic profile looked very much like a normal workstation — except that it appeared to be involved in!

 some kind of digital currency mining, and it was traversing the same Internet transit as our production network!
 Using a Data Explorer query to reveal the DNS queries made by this host, we were able to confirm this suspicion.

 After disabling the port, we investigated and discovered that one of our remote contractors had connected to the WiFi in our datacenter.
 We have since locked down the network.
 (We still love this contractor, we just don’t want him using our network to mine virtual currencies.)
 Without the alerts from Kentik Detect, and the ability to drill down into the details, it would likely have taken much longer for us to learn about and resolve this rogue host incident.

 The incidents described above provide a high-level taste of how you can use Kentik Detect to monitor network and application performance in the brave new world of distributed compute, microservices, hybrid-cloud, and DevOps.
 If you’re an experienced Site Reliability/DevOps engineer and you’re intrigued by this post you might be just the kind of person we need on our SR team; check out our careers page.
 If you’re an existing customer and would like help setting up to monitor for these type of incidents, contact our customer success team.
-And if you’re not already a Kentik customer and would like to see how we can help you monitor in your environment, contact us today to request a demo or start a free trial.
+And if you’re not already a Kentik customer and would like to see how we can help you monitor in your environment, request a demo or start a free trial.